factory-helper/factory-helper/README.md

 [![Coverage Status](https://coveralls.io/repos/factory-helper/factory-helper/badge.svg)](https://coveralls.io/r/factory-helper/factory-helper)
 [![Gem Version](https://badge.fury.io/rb/factory-helper.svg)](http://badge.fury.io/rb/factory-helper)

-NOTE: While Faker generates data at random, returned values are not guaranteed to be unique.
+NOTE: While FactoryHelper generates data at random, returned values are not guaranteed to be unique.
+They can however be deterministic if you use the seeding feature.

 Installing
 ----------